 Enabling uninterruptible-upgrade allows you to upgrade the firmware of an operating FortiGate-6000 or 7000 HA configuration with only minimal traffic interruption.
 During the upgrade, the secondary FortiGate upgrades first.
 Then a failover occurs and the newly upgraded FortiGate becomes the primary FortiGate and the firmware of the new secondary FortiGate upgrades.

-To perform a graceful upgrade of your FortiGate-6000 or 7000 FGCP HA cluster from FortiOS 6.2.11 or 6.0.15 to FortiOS 6.2.12:
+To perform a graceful upgrade of your FortiGate-6000 or 7000 from FortiOS 6.2.9 or 6.4.6 to FortiOS 6.4.8: